This content has been machine translated dynamically.

 After upgrading the appliance software, I am not able to log on to the appliance, and the following message appears.
 I tried to resolve this issue by using the password recovery procedure, but I was not successful.
 Have I done something incorrectly?

 ``` login: nsroot Password: connect: No such file or directory nsnet_connect: No such file or directory Login incorrect <!--NeedCopy--> ```

 During an upgrade of a high availability pair, the following message appears repeatedly.
-What can be the reason?
+What could be the reason?

 I want to change the netmask of the NSIP address on a Citrix ADC appliance.
 Can I do so without causing an outage?

 Changing the netmask of the Citrix ADC IP might result in a short outage.
 Make sure that you change the netmask on the secondary appliance, and then break the high availability pairing.
 Check the functionality of the appliance.
 If everything works as expected, rebuild the high availability pairing.

 To change the netmask on the appliance, run the configns command from the CLI prompt, and then choose the second option in the menu.

 I have configured a High Availability pair of Citrix ADC appliances.
 After upgrading the software release from a beta release to a final release, I noticed that some of the appliance configurations are missing.
 Can I retrieve the lost configurations?